wuaipinglab/RECDS/readme.md

 Third-party software installation:
-While the majority of programs in the package 'code' are developed in the Aiping Lab here in the permission of use is released, there are some programs and databases which were developed by third-party groups.
+While the majority of programs in the package 'code' are developed in the Aiping Wu lab here in the permission of use is released, there are some programs and databases which were developed by third-party groups.
 You may experience installation problems, please check the third-party websites.